wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 .. note::
-  There is another method of authentication, which allows to obtain the permissions in a dynamic way.
+  There is another method of authentication, which allows obtaining the permissions in a dynamic way.
 See :ref:`Authorization Context login method <authorization_context_method>`.

 Logging into the API via scripts